Riverscapes/PBR/workshops/2022/BLM/pumpkin.md

 -------
-## Part 2 - Pumpkin  Creek Project Objectives & Conservation Planning Process
+# Pumpkin  Creek Project Objectives & Conservation Planning Process

-### LTPBR Planning & Design Report
+## LTPBR Planning & Design Report

 Utah State University's [Jordan Gilbert](https://www.researchgate.net/profile/Jordan-Gilbert-3) worked with Miles City BLM Field Office Staff (Christina Morris and Chris Stuart) to coauthor a LTPBR Plan and Design Report for a first phase of implementation.
 This report will be modified to include an As-Built section following completion of Phase 1 of construction and at that time uploaded to Research Gate and a DOI will be minted so it has a stable, permeant URL, is citeable and trackable.

-The report lays out:
+The report lays out a basic planning assessment, which is used to inform a simple LTPBR phase 1 design.

 <a href="https://s3.us-west-2.amazonaws.com/etalweb.joewheaton.org/RestorationConsortium/Workshops/2022/BLM/Pumpkin_Creek_restoration_design.pdf"><img class="float-right" src="{{ site.baseurl }}/assets/images/workshops/2022/PumpkinDesign.png"></a>